cyber-singh/osticket-prereqs/README.md

 ****

-After renaming the file to "ost-config.php," follow these steps:
+After renaming the file to **"ost-config.php"**, follow these steps:

 1. Right-click on the **"ost-config.php"** and go to **"Properties"**.